Rayane Yesli

-Yuba-Rayane Yesli (يسلي ريان; born 12 October 1999) is an Algerian professional footballer who plays as a goalkeeper for the HFX Wanderers in the Canadian Premier League.
+Yuba-Rayane Yesli (يسلي ريان; born 12 October 1999) is an Algerian professional footballer who plays as a goalkeeper who plays for Olympique Akbou in the Algerian Ligue Professionnelle 1.

 Early life

 Born in Tizi Ouzou, Algeria, Yesli moved to Montreal, Canada, at the age of two.
 Yesli played youth soccer with CS Dollard, Notre-Dame-de-Grâce SA, and Panellinios St Michel FC.
 Afterwards, he was part of the Montreal Impact Academy.